A backward $\lambda$-Lemma for the forward heat flow: Introduction and main results

-The part of $N$ in the unstable manifold is an open $k$ disk and $L\cap W^u(x)$ is an ``outer'' annulus thereof.
-So the relative homology of these parts has the required property and it suffices to show that $(N\cap W^u(x),L\cap W^u(x))$ is a deformation retract of $(N,L)$.
-Observe then that $N$ contains the ascending disk $W^s_\eps(x)$, from now on abbreviated by $W^s_\eps$, whose part in the unstable manifold is precisely the critical point $x$ itself.
-In this case the semiflow $\varphi_s$ itself provides the desired deformation.
+Because the part of $N$ in the unstable manifold is an open $k$ disk bounded by the (relatively) closed annulus $L\cap W^u(x)$, the relative homology of these parts has the required property and it suffices to show that $(N\cap W^u(x),L\cap W^u(x))$ is a deformation retract of $(N,L)$.
+Observe that $N$ contains the ascending disk $W^s_\eps(x)$---from now on abbreviated $W^s_\eps$---whose part in the unstable manifold is precisely the critical point $x$ itself.
+Thus on $W^s_\eps$ the semi-flow $\varphi_s$ itself provides the desired deformation.
 Obviously this fails on the complement of the ascending disk.
-Now the backward $\lambda$-lemma comes in.
-It endows $(N,L)$, as we show in~\cite{Joa-CONLEY}, with the structure of a codimension $k$ foliation whose leaves $N(\gamma_u)$ are parametrized by $\gamma_u\in N\cap W^u(x)$.
-Furthermore, each leaf is diffeomorphic to a neighborhood $U_{\gamma_u}$ of $W^s_\eps$ in $W^s(x)$ and $N(x)=W^s_\eps=U_x(W^s_\eps)$.
-These diffeomorphisms
+Now the backward $\lambda$-Lemma comes in.
+It naturally endows $(N,L)$, as we show in~\cite{Joa-CONLEY}, with the structure of a codimension $k$ foliation whose leaves $N(\gamma_u)$ are parametrized by $\gamma_u\in N\cap W^u(x)$.
+Furthermore, each leaf is diffeomorphic to a neighborhood $U_{\gamma_u}$ of $W^s_\eps$ in $W^s(x)$.
+The leaf through $x$ is given by $N(x)=W^s_\eps=U_x(W^s_\eps)$.
+These diffeomorphisms, denoted by